FluffyDango/dango-awesome/README.md

 ## Material and Mouse driven theme for [AwesomeWM 4.3](https://awesomewm.org/)
-### Original design by PapyElGringo, I modified it removing sidebar and condensing the bars to a single top panel.
+### Original design by PapyElGringo, forked from ChrisTitusTech.

 Note: This fork focuses on streamlining the config and adding some Quality of Life touches to the theme.